Erskine, Renfrewshire: Economy

 On the riverside, there is an office block which is home to a logistic company.
-There was a former call centre in the small business park until late 2019.
-The Erskine Bridge Hotel (formerly Esso Motor Hotel) is also situated on the banks of the Clyde.
+The Erskine Bridge Hotel is also situated on the banks of the Clyde.
 A few hundred yards up river is the Pandamonium Play Centre.
 There are 2 private golf clubs in Erskine.
 The Erskine Golf Club, which is located on the border between Erskine and Bishopton.
 And also the Mar Hall Hotel and Golf Course which is less than 1 mi away.

-In addition to a number of local playing fields, the area has two recently constructed sporting facilities: the Erskine Community Sports Centre and the Astroturf at Park Mains High School.
+In addition to a number of local playing fields, the area has two other relatively new sporting facilities: the Erskine Community Sports Centre and the Astroturf at Park Mains High School.

 Landmarks

 Erskine Bridge

 The Erskine Bridge towers high over the western limit of the town.
 The bridge is the furthest west crossing point on the river and it soon expands to become the Firth of Clyde estuary.

 Erskine House

 Erskine House was constructed between 1828 and 1845.
 It was designed by Sir Robert Smirke, the architect of the British Museum.
 During the First World War it became the Princess Louise Scottish Hospital for Limbless Sailors and Soldiers.
 It is now the 5-star Mar Hall Hotel, recalling the estate's former ownership by the Earl of Mar.